bjoernknafla/poc/README.txt

 Only remove the preprocessor error directive after having ported and tested the code on the platform!
+Don't forget to check that your POC STRING macros are at most POC_STRINGS_MAX_LENGTH characters long (see poc_preprocessor_utilities_def.h).

+See doc/notes/how_to_extend_poc.txt for more detailed informations how to extend POC.

 The error-directive is also present if a platform couldn't be tested yet - remove it but be warned that the code isn't tested and might possibly be erroreneous.